Studies show that workers are more productive when they are happy.

 One way of showing this is taking an active interest in their personal development.

-Offering guidance on career advancement, sending them on training courses and setting SMART goals can provide motivation.
+Offering guidance on career advancement and sending them on training courses is a great way to do this.

 A team that works well together will be more motivated to achieve their mutual goals.